Facebook’s Mark Zuckerberg defends political ad rules, says digital speech is new ‘fifth estate’

 “People no longer have to rely on traditional gatekeepers in politics or media to make their voices heard, and that has important consequences," he said.

-The speech in the nation’s capital was Zuckerberg’s most visible move yet to counter growing pressure from Democratic presidential candidates, Republican lawmakers and other critics for Facebook and tech companies broadly to change how they regulate speech on their platforms.
+The speech in the nation’s capital was Zuckerberg’s most visible move yet to counter growing pressure from Democratic presidential candidates, Republican lawmakers and other critics calling for Facebook and tech companies to broadly change how they regulate speech on their platforms.

+Former Vice President Joe Biden’s Democratic presidential campaign blasted Zuckerberg after the speech, attacking the executive for his decision not to fact check the ads of political campaigns.
+Biden's campaign has called for Facebook, Twitter and Google to take down ads from President Donald Trump's campaign that contained false claims about Biden.

+“Facebook has chosen to sell Americans’ personal data to politicians looking to target them with disproven lies and conspiracy theories, crowding out the voices of working Americans,” Bill Russo, Biden’s deputy communications director, said in a statement.

+“Zuckerberg attempted to use the Constitution as a shield for his company’s bottom line,” he said.

-Zuckerberg’s views on free expression have wide-ranging effects because, as Facebook’s controlling shareholder and chief executive, he has final say in all of the company’s policies and products, which billions of people worldwide use monthly.
+Zuckerberg’s views on free expression have wide-ranging effects because, as Facebook’s controlling shareholder and chief executive, he has final say in all of the company’s policies and products, which billions of people worldwide use.

 Zuckerberg defended those decisions on Thursday.